Milford Sidings

 Milford Sidings are a set of railway sidings in South Milford, North Yorkshire, England.
 The railways through the site were initially opened in 1834 and 1840, when transfer and marshalling yards opened too, which handled mostly coal.
 However, the current sidings were developed in the 1980s to function as layover (staging in railway parlance) sidings for coal trains to and from the Aire Valley power stations.
 The sidings have access to several railway lines radiating in almost all directions.

 With the drawdown of coal-fired power stations in line with UK government directives, the sidings have been used less due to the loss of coal trains.
 However, they are still used to stage other freight trains.

 History

-The first railway through the area was opened in September 1834 as the Leeds and Selby Railway, which ran on a east/west formation north of the Milford Sidings site, and this line is the present Leeds to Hull (via Selby) line.
+The first railway through the area was opened in September 1834 as the Leeds and Selby Railway, which ran on an east/west formation north of the Milford Sidings site, and this line is the present Leeds to Hull (via Selby) line.
 The second line ran in a north/south direction under the Leeds and Selby at Milford connecting York with Normanton as the York and North Midland Railway.
 This second line, with a south to east facing connection to the Leeds and Selby railway, was completed in 1840.
 This allowed passengers to and from Hull, to change trains at Milford Junction station, when previously, they had to change at Sherburn-in-Elmet station.